 The Hippolytus quotes below are all either spoken by Messenger or refer to Messenger.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Oxford University Press edition of Hippolytus published in 1992.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Oxford University Press edition of Hippolytus published in 1992.).

 Lines 1728-2208 Quotes

 King, I am your slave, but don’t ask me